ROBelgium/MSNoise/doc/installation.rst

 From now on, we suppose you installed Anaconda_, here are the instructions for installing the remaining packages.
 If you don't use Anaconda, all the packages are available through `pip` or `conda`.

-To know which packages you are missing, use the bug_reporter script (see :ref:`troubleshooting`) !
+To know which packages you are missing, use the bug_reporter script!

 Full Installation